 I’m Professor of Political Science at the University of North Carolina at Chapel Hill, with a focus on the politics of the global economy, as well as international relations generally.

-My research focuses on the connections between the global economy and domestic policy outcomes.
-Some of my work examines the effect of multinational production on workers’ rights in developing countries, as well as the ways in which U.S. trade policies might affect workers’ rights abroad.
+My research explores the connections between domestic politics and the global economy.
+Some of my work examines the effect of multinational production and global supply chains on workers’ rights in developing countries, as well as the ways in which U.S. trade policies might affect workers’ rights abroad.
 With respect to labor rights, I’m also interested in efforts at private sector governance, such as the Bangladesh Accord on Building and Fire Safety.

 At UNC, I teach undergraduate courses on International Relations and World Politics (POLI 150), International Political Economy (POLI 442), and The Politics of the Pre-World War I Era of Globalization (POLI 258).
 My graduate courses include Scope and Method in Political Science (POLI 780) and the Politics of International Money and Finance (POLI 853).

 I spent the Fall 2017 semester as a Fulbright visiting scholar at the Hertie School of Governance, in Berlin.
 I was an Associate Editor at the American Journal of Political Science, in 2018-2019.
 I’m on the Executive Committee of the Women Also Know Stuff initiative.

 And here’s my most recent CV.